 Lifestyle and home remedies

-For most mild cases of pericarditis, rest and over-the-counter pain medications — taken under your doctor's direction — may be all that's needed.
-While you recuperate, avoid rigorous physical activity.
-Strenuous activity can trigger pericarditis symptoms.
-Ask your doctor how long you need to take it easy.
+For mild pericarditis, rest and over-the-counter pain medications — taken under your doctor's direction — may be all that's needed.

 Preparing for your appointment

 You're likely to start by seeing your family doctor or an emergency room physician.
-In some cases when you call to set up an appointment, you may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+If you call to schedule an appointment, you may be referred to a doctor trained in heart conditions (cardiologist).

 Here's some information to help you prepare for your appointment.